duatonic/wild-waste-backend-server/README.md

 # wild-waste-backend-server
 Backend API server for Wild Waste

-to run the server install these requirements
+to run the server install these requirements:
 ```
 pip install Flask mysql-connector-python Werkzeug
 ```

+and then run the `app.py` script.